Research Triangle: Raleigh–Durham International Airport (RDU)

 Raleigh–Durham International Airport (RDU) has nonstop passenger service to 68 destinations with over 450 average daily departures, including nonstop international service to Canada, Europe, and Mexico.
 It is located near the geographic center of The Triangle, 4+1/2 mi northeast of the town of Morrisville in Wake County.
 The airport covers 5,000 acres (2,023 ha) and has three runways.

 In 1939 the General Assembly of North Carolina chartered the Raleigh–Durham Aeronautical Authority, which was changed in 1945 to the Raleigh–Durham Airport Authority.
 The first new terminal opened in 1955.
 Terminal A (now Terminal 1) opened in 1981.
 American Airlines began service to RDU in 1985.

 RDU opened the 10000 ft runway, 5L-23R, in 1986.
 American Airlines opened its north–south hub operation at RDU in the new Terminal C in June 1987, greatly increasing the size of RDU's operations with a new terminal including a new apron and runway.
-American brought RDU its first international flights to Bermuda, Cancun, Paris and London.
+American brought RDU its first international flights to Bermuda, Cancún, Paris and London.

 In 1996, American Airlines ceased its hub operations at RDU due to Pan Am and Eastern Airlines.
 Pan Am and Eastern were Miami's main tenants until 1991, when both carriers went bankrupt.
 Their hubs at MIA were taken over by United Airlines and American Airlines.
 This created a difficulty in competing with US Airways' hub in Charlotte and Delta Air Lines' hub in Atlanta, Georgia for passengers traveling between smaller cities in the North and South.
 Midway Airlines entered the market, starting service in 1995 with the then somewhat novel concept of 50-seat Canadair Regional Jets providing service from its RDU hub primarily along the East Coast.
 Midway, originally incorporated in Chicago, had some success after moving its operations to the midpoint of the eastern United States at RDU and its headquarters to Morrisville, NC.
 The carrier ultimately could not overcome three weighty challenges: the arrival of Southwest Airlines, the refusal of American Airlines to renew the frequent flyer affiliation it had with Midway (thus dispatching numerous higher fare-paying businesspeople to airlines with better reward destinations), and the significant blow of September 11, 2001.
 Midway Airlines filed Chapter 11 bankruptcy on August 13, 2001, and ceased operations entirely on October 30, 2003.